RogerWDavis/Drink-Tank/README.md

 Open your IDE of choice (git must be installed for the next steps) Type git clone copied-git-url into the IDE terminal The project will now have been cloned on your local machine for use.

+### Credits

+This project was developed with the help of various resources, tutorials, and documentation.
+Special thanks to the following:

+- [Code Institute](https://codeinstitute.net/) - Learning materials and tutorials, including the "I Think, Therefore I Blog" tutorial.
+- [Django Documentation](https://docs.djangoproject.com/) - Official documentation for the Django web framework.
+- [Liquor.com](https://www.liquor.com/) - Inspiration and reference for whiskey-related content.

+Additionally, thanks to the open-source community for their contributions to the tools and libraries used in this project.